BrailleSC/wjennings_portfolio/eSports ELO Project/README.md

   Relational DB Diagram    # PNG of the PGSQL Database Structure
 ```

-## Why a row per player in `rating_deltas`?
+## Why a row per player in 'rating_deltas'?
-To capture **both perspectives** of a set and keep a **full, auditable history** of rating changes.
-This enables queries like "biggest single-match gain" or "upsets where expected < 40%" and lets you reconstruct ratings at any point, while `ratings` stores only the latest snapshot.
+To capture both perspectives of a set and keep a full, auditable history of rating changes.
+This enables queries like "biggest single-match gain" or "upsets where expected < 40%" and lets you reconstruct ratings at any point, while 'ratings' stores only the latest snapshot.

 ## Notes